Public release of data

 NOPTA aims to authorise the release of data on the first business day of each week.

-Once authorised, data will become available from NOPIMS or the National Offshore Petroleum Data and Core Repository (NOPDCR) as soon as practicable.
+Once authorised, data becomes available from NOPIMS or the National Offshore Petroleum Data and Core Repository (NOPDCR) as soon as practicable.

 Releasing basic disclosable well information

-The relevant day for basic well data and reports is the earlier of:
+The relevant day for basic well reports and data (including samples) is the earlier of:

-• If the title has expired, or been surrendered, cancelled, revoked or terminated, the day the title ceased.
+• if the title has expired, been surrendered, cancelled, revoked or terminated, the day the title ceased.

 Releasing basic disclosable survey information